-For future sites (Thyspunt and Bantamsklip), Eskom has developed a document [NSIP - 01344] on a framework for demonstrating that a proposed nuclear installation can be built in South Africa without the need for off-site short-term emergency interventions like sheltering, evacuation or iodine prophylaxis, in line with the philosophy of the European Utility Requirements [EUR] for Light Water Reactor (LWR) Nuclear Power Plants.
+For future sites (Thyspunt and Bantamsklip), Eskom has developed a document [NSIP - 01344] on a framework for demonstrating that a proposed nuclear installation can be built in South Africa without the need for off-site short-term emergency interventions like sheltering, evacuation or iodine prophylaxis, in line with the philosophy of the EUR for LWR Nuclear Power Plants.
 These documents prescribe that modern nuclear power plants should have no or only minimal need for emergency interventions (e.g., evacuation) beyond 800 m from the reactor, and provide a set of criteria that a reactor must meet in order to demonstrate that it can be built without such emergency planning requirements.
-Nuclear emergency protective actions would therefore be applicable for the Duynefontein Site:
+Off-site short-term emergency would therefore only be applicable for the Duynefontein Site because of the existing Koeberg NPS.
+Protective actions related to food may be required following an unlikely severe accident.
+These protective measures could include: